Chapter 1:

 This opens the following New CSS Rule dialog box:

+Note If you got lucky, the dialog box came up prefilled, with the Selector type set to Tag and the Tag field showing h1.
+However, this only happens if the last style you made also used an HTML tag as a selector, so you may be stuck filling this one out yourself.
 No big deal.
 Assuming you know you want to redefine the properties of an HTML tag, just select the Tag radio button under Selector Type.
 Check the Status bar of the Document window if you're unsure as to what tag you need to enter in the Tag field.
 You'll also notice that the Tag field is a drop-down menu.
+It lists every HTML tag there is, in alphabetical order.
+Don't worry about the other two selector types yet.
+We'll look at those in greater detail later on in the class. |

 The last thing you need to do is determine where this style is going to be written.
 The Define in: field gives you two choices out of the possible three we discussed in Chapter 2—either a new style sheet file (an external style sheet) or within this specific HTML document (an embedded style sheet).
 You can't insert inline styles from the CSS Styles panel.